-Find more than several recommendations that appeal to you when you are choosing a host service.
-If you only consider two or three providers, you are increasing the risk of signing up for sub par hosting services.
+Find more than several recommendations that appeal to you when you are choosing a hosting service.
+If you only consider two or three providers, you are increasing the risk of signing up for sub-par hosting services.
 Pursue a handful of different recommendations to account for bias or inexperience.

 Make sure you, and not your web host, controls your domain name.
 If you let your host control your domain name, you may be stuck with that host if you don’t want to change domains.
 Some unscrupulous hosts won’t release the domain info if you leave on bad terms.
 If you control the domain, you can point it at another host’s nameservers and start fresh.